 - I was doing Bhangra with Diljit Dosanjh but he couldn’t keep up with me.

 Use mujhe when “I” is not the doer of the verb but “I” is referred to.

 - I want a gulab jamun cake for my birthday.

 - I love to dunk Parle G’s into garam garam chai.

 - I don’t know where we put the pichkari’s, but we better find them soon!
 Holi’s around the corner!

 Want to Learn Hindi?

-We teach Hindi through English; and our classes are fun!
+We teach conversational Hindi (no reading, no writing).
+Our classes are designed for children growing up outside of the Indian Subcontinent.
+And our classes are fun!
 Your child will also learn about Indian culture to build connections to relatives and their heritage.
 Students from across the globe take our classes from the convenience of their living room.

 Contact us via the form below or visit our website for more info.